phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/zend_extensions.rst

 .. note:: You see how more complex Zend extensions are compared to PHP extensions ?
 The engine is less restrictive, and
           it supposes that you know what you're doing, for the best or the worst.

-.. warning:: Zend extensions should really be developped by experienced and advanced programmers, as the engine is
+.. warning:: Zend extensions should really be developed by experienced and advanced programmers, as the engine is
              weaker about its checks.
 It clearly supposes that you master what you're doing.

 To sum things up about API compatibility, well, every step is detailed in